ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ### The H3_DATAGRAM HTTP/3 SETTINGS Parameter {#setting}

-Implementations of HTTP/3 that support HTTP Datagrams can indicate that to their peer by sending the H3_DATAGRAM SETTINGS parameter with a value of 1.
+Implementations of HTTP/3 that are willing to receive HTTP Datagrams can indicate that to their peer by sending the H3_DATAGRAM SETTINGS parameter with a value of 1.

 The value of the H3_DATAGRAM SETTINGS parameter MUST be either 0 or 1.
-A value of 0 indicates that HTTP Datagrams are not supported.
+A value of 0 indicates that the implementation is not willing to receive HTTP Datagrams.
 If the H3_DATAGRAM SETTINGS parameter is received with a value that is neither 0 or 1, the receiver MUST terminate the connection with error H3_SETTINGS_ERROR.

 QUIC DATAGRAM frames MUST NOT be sent until the H3_DATAGRAM SETTINGS parameter has been both sent and received with a value of 1.